YCRC Return To Play Protocol

 - With the exception of guardians who are assisting children with dressing, spectators must report directly to a designated viewing area and should only leave their seats to use the washroom or arena concession.
-Spectators assisting children must report to designated viewing area immediately after children are dressed.
+Spectators assisting children in the dressing room must report to designated viewing area immediately after children are dressed.

 - Washrooms directly off the viewing area are available for spectator use.
 Maximum of two individuals per restroom.

 GENERAL ARENA RULES

 - Maximum people on the ice= 40 (includes players/skaters, coaches, officials)

 - Maximum people in the stands = 175

 - No dryland or team warm-ups allowed inside the facility

 - Each user group is asked to do their best to ensure physical distancing is adhered to on the bench.

 - The number of players/participants per dressing room are as follows: